scotm/imagine/_posts/2015-01-10-chapter-thirteen-champagne-and-cyanide.markdown

 > Dissolved the people and
 > Elected another?’1

-[a]For socialists, democracy is not an optional extra, like a preference for sugar in tea.
+For socialists, democracy is not an optional extra, like a preference for sugar in tea.
 Socialism without free elections, without free trade unions, without free speech, is not socialism.

 Back in the 19th century, Karl Marx, when he read the policies of a political party that claimed to stand on his ideas, commented: ‘If that’s Marxism, I’m no Marxist.’
 In the 20th century, millions of people in the West decided that they were not socialists, even though they instinctively sympathised with the ideals of socialism, such as equality, democracy, co-operation, and solidarity.
 And the reason they rejected socialism was because they were told that the Soviet Union was a socialist state.